 Such as AQF Certificates and Diplomas and information on credit for previous study

 Including the New Zealand NCEA Level 3

-- pathway courses (for applicants who don't meet the entry requirements for their degree course)
+For applicants who don't meet the entry requirements for their degree course

 Remember that being eligible doesn't guarantee you a place in a course.
-You'll have to compete with other eligible applicants – read the selection process for more information.
+You'll have to compete with other eligible applicants – read selection criteria and the selection process for more information.